Saturday, 18 April 2020

 Sometimes, seemingly insignificant natural things or incidents do bring about a great change in our life.
 It depends on our perspective and the way we look at the things.
 However difficult phase of life we may be going through, there is always a ray of hope that the things will change.
 Even the darkest cloud has a silver lining in it.
 The message is clear enough that we need to inculcate an optimistic outlook in life and develop a positive frame of mind.
 There is also an underlying message that every entity of nature provides healing touch and extends helping hand towards mankind.

 Ans.
 A crow is considered to be an ominous bird bringing bad news and hemlock tree is presented as the symbol of death, dejection and disappointment.
 The poet is buried in his sorrow that he fails to see the glistening and bright snow which is the symbol of brightness, beauty, peace and positivity in life.
 He failed to see that smallest particles of snow could cover the entire hemlock tree and its negativity.
 When the dust of snow falls on the shoulder of sad poet, it is like a lightening among the dark clouds, a big hope in his sad phase of life.
-Thus, the poet proved that the ominous and negative things like crow and hemlock and very insignificant things like dust of snow can also be the instruments to bring cheer and positivity in life if we have right perspective and positive frame of mind.
-He teaches us to inculcate positive attitude and optimistic outlook in life.
-No matter however dark phase we are going through, even a small hope can help us come out of the difficult time.
+He could see that a beautiful and peaceful thing also can cover a posonous tree.
+Thus, the poet proved that the ominous and negative things like crow and hemlock and beautiful and positive thing like snow can co exist in nature, just like that our life is a beautiful blend of joy and sorrow.
+He also stresses that very insignificant things like dust of snow can also be the instruments to bring cheer and positivity in life if we have right perspective and positive frame of mind.
+He teaches us to inculcate positive attitude and optimistic outlook in life, however dark phase we are going through, even a small hope can help us come out of the difficult time.
 It is rightly said that 'even a small stick is a great hope for a drowning man'.

 Ans.
 Robert Frost condemns stereotypes which are fixed beliefs as they are not healthy for our belief system.
 For example crow is considered to be an ominous bird bringing bad news and hemlock tree is the symbol of death.
 The poet is so much engrossed in his sad thoughts that he fails to see the glistening and bright snow which is like a lightening among the dark clouds.
 But poet proved that the insignificant things like crow and snow can bring significant changes in our life.
 They can be the instruments to bring cheer and positivity in life if we have right perspective and positive frame of mind.
 He exhorts us to open our mind and see the worth of things however small or insignificant they are.